zetapush-demo/katacoda-scenarios/avengers-chat/step1-initialization.md

 You must create an account on ZetaPush platform, for this, [CONTACT US](https://www.zetapush.com/sign-up-for-a-free-trial).

-After that, you will receive a login, a password, and a appName (an unique ID representing your worker on our platform).
+After that, you will receive a login and a password.

 Clone project repository and install dependencies :